benoitdupont/benoitdupont.github.io/_posts/2019-12-21-start-your-java-career.markdown

 published: true
 ---

-_Work in progress, alpha version 0.2_
+_Work in progress, alpha version 0.3_

 Fresh out from university, ready to start your career, wanting to improve your coding skills ?

 Here's a compilation full of resources that you can read and watch to write better code:

-_Note: this is a strongly opinionated article from my own experience, for Java developers_
+_Note: this is a strongly opinionated article from my own experience, for an audience of junior Java developers_

 # Some books that you just need to read